Quantcast

 by Kimberly Hays May 21st, 2013 | Health Observance

-This is an ongoing question that researchers and doctors have went back and forth on for years.
-In the 80’s, doctors were telling patients that they should limit their salt intake drastically, which in turn brought about a bevy of salt substitutes and salt blends from food manufacturers.
-This week, the most recently released study concludes that there are few benefits to limiting salt intake for most people.
-The low national dietary guidelines for sodium intake are changing once again, as this study was actually conducted by a research group organized by the government.
+This is an ongoing question that researchers and doctors have gone back and forth on for years.
+In the 80s, doctors were telling patients that they should limit their salt intake drastically, which in turn brought about a bevy of salt substitutes and salt blends from food manufacturers.
+A 2013 study concluded that there are few benefits to limiting salt intake for most people.
+The low national dietary guidelines for sodium intake change regularly, as this study was actually conducted by a research group organized by the government.

 Read More